Mount Sinai, New York, United States of America: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Make sure to pick the right type.
-A lot of adapters available are simply plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A and B. Check that you find the necessary kind.
+The vast majority of adapters currently available are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 • Travel pillow